engineerJPark/CAM_Implementation/README.md

 Class Activation Map(CAM) implementation by PyTorch.
 Paper can be seen in [here.](https://arxiv.org/abs/1512.04150)

-Implementation detail is different from the original implementation from [this github](https://github.com/zhoubolei/CAM)
+Implementation detail is different from the original implementation from [this repository](https://github.com/zhoubolei/CAM)

-# TroubleShooting
+# About TroubleShooting

 use this command for treating the error on 'typing-extensions' :